NO FEE UNLESS WE WIN

 Follow Texas Distracted Driving Laws: Stay Focused on the Road

-Traffic safety advocates emphasize that the can be as severe as violating road rules in Texas.
+Traffic safety advocates emphasize that the consequences can be as severe as violating road rules in Texas.
 Mark Chung, a safety advocacy specialist, notes that multitasking while driving is a myth, as it significantly diminishes a motorist’s attention.
 He further explains that the cognitive challenges faced while distracted are akin to being intoxicated.
-The heartbreaking consequences of distracted driving are highlighted by personal stories, such as that of Sharon Heit, who lost her son in a crash caused by .
+The heartbreaking consequences of distracted driving are highlighted by personal stories, such as that of Sharon Heit, who lost her son in a crash caused by texting.
 Her son’s last unsent text serves as a poignant reminder of the dangers involved.

 This mindmap shows the connections between Texas's distracted driving laws and important related topics.
 The central node is the main focus, and each branch leads to specific areas of concern, including statistics and recommendations, helping you understand the broader context of the issue.